 For the purpose of the individually significant assessment, the amount of the impairment loss is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows (excluding future credit losses that have not been incurred), discounted at the financial asset's original EIR.
 This is assessed at a total debtor connection level, which is the unit of account applied by NAMA.
-The carrying amount of the asset is reduced through use of an allowance account.
+The carrying amount of the asset is reduced through the use of an allowance account.
 The amount of the impairment loss is recognised in the consolidated income statement.
+Management may apply judgement to adjust the computed impairment where it more accurately reflects the recoverable value of an asset.